NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

 this method can significantly reduce dataset size while maintaining or even improving model performance.
  Semantic deduplication is particularly effective for large, uncurated web-scale datasets, where it can remove up to 50% of the data with minimal performance loss.
 The semantic deduplication module in NeMo Curator uses embeddings from to identify and remove "semantic duplicates" - data pairs that are semantically similar but not exactly identical.
+While this documentation primarily focuses on text-based deduplication, the underlying principles can be extended to other modalities with appropriate embedding models.

 -----------------------------------------
 How It Works